 Just five years ago, if you were looking for a cafe or restaurant dedicated to healthy eating and well-being in Hong Kong, you would have been hard-pressed to find one.
-Thankfully, that’s no longer the case, as there is now a wide selection of salad spots and vegetarian restaurants in Hong Kong, such as Green Common and Loving Hut.
+Thankfully, that’s no longer the case, as there is now a wide selection of salad spots and vegetarian restaurants in Hong Kong, such as Green Common.
 We’ve selected some of our favourite places where you can eat all the organic, gluten-free, vegan and vegetarian fare you can fit in your mouth; go forth and be well with our guide to healthy eating in Hong Kong.

 Healthy eating in Hong Kong

-VEDA, Ovolo Central, 2 Arbuthnot Road, Central, Hong Kong, p.
+Veda, Ovolo Central, 2 Arbuthnot Road, Central, Hong Kong, p.
 3755 3067

 When speaking of healthy eating, it’s hard to not think about delicious smoothies and acai bowls.
 Opened by a lovely couple, Supabowl in Wan Chai makes a wide range of vegan and vegetarian acai bowls, and with loads of fresh fruits, coconut chips and cacao nibs on top!
 If you’re looking for something indulgent yet guilty-free as breakfast or lunch (and Instagram-worthy), this is your spot.